1919

 The Lambeau Leap

-December 26 – LeRoy Butler invents “Lambeau Leap” and Packers shut out Los Angeles Raiders, 28-0, in minus-22 degree wind chill, gain playoff berth for first time since 1982.
+LeRoy Butler invented the "Lambeau Leap" and Packers shut out the Los Angeles Raiders, 28-0, to gain a playoff berth for first time since 1982.
+The Lambeau Leap remains one of the most renowned celebrations in all of sports, epitomizing the connection between the Packers and their fans.

 2003